 Here are five things to remember that will keep you from being taken advantage of by debt collectors.

 All three kinds of debt collectors — internal collectors, third-party collectors and debt buyers — must follow the set of rules laid out in the Fair Debt Collection Practices Act (FDCPA).

 The FDCPA restricts the actions debt collectors can take toward consumers to collect on debts.

 And while this act is federal law, it’s very common to see companies disregard it.

 Take Expert Global Solutions, the world’s largest third-party debt collector, for example.
 The company was fined $3.2 million in 2013 after being accused of harassing debtors with illegal collections calls.

 The FDCPA allows you to slow or stop those annoying calls.
 Not only that, but it lets you dictate how debt collectors communicate with you.
 You can request that they only email you or mail physical notices to you.

 You can even stop communication altogether and cut all ties to your debt collector.
 However, you may not want to take things that far, according to Bruce McClary from the National Foundation for Credit Counseling.

 “When you request to have communication completely cut off and you just want to drop off their radar, that sends them a signal that you have zero intention of paying ever, and it may accelerate some of their actions in trying to recover the debt in other ways,” McClary told The Penny Hoarder.

 The point is that you have options beyond simply dodging debt collectors until you can find the money to pay.
-Other protections provided by the Fair Debt Collection Practices Act include:
+Other protections provided by the FDCPA include: